orangeduck/Cello-Website/pages/learn-benchmarks.md

 ### Map

-This benchmark shows the use of the `Map` structure in Cello as compared to other language's balance binary tree implementations (typically red-black trees).
+This benchmark shows the use of the `Map` structure in Cello as compared to other language's balanced binary tree implementations (typically red-black trees).
 In C the `klib` library is used and in C++ `std::map` is used.
-Python is particularly slow in this benchmark because a pure-python implementation is used.
-Otherwise Cello achieves performance similar to Java or C implementations wrapped for scripting language such as the one used for Ruby.
+Python and Lua are particularly slow in this benchmark because non-C implementations are used.
+Ruby uses an C implementation wrapped for Ruby objects and so is somewhat faster.
+Cello achieves performance similar to Java.

   </div>
   </div><hr/>